mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 I would hasten to add that however well you manage the non technical side, it goes without saying you need to have a proficient technical ability.
 However I have often witnessed that a good understanding of the goal of the core domain and the problem space itself enables a simpler solution to be found that requires a simpler technical implementation.

-## Principle 1: Gain agreement on the problem
+## Principle 1: Gain Agreement On The Problem

  > “If you do not deal directly with the core problem, don’t expect significant improvement.” —Eli Goldratt